cps-1/docs/docs/index.md

     ---

-    Learn how CPS1 can greatly improve your develoipment workflow.
+    Learn how CPS1 can greatly improve your development workflow.

     [:octicons-arrow-right-24: How CPS1 fits into your workflow](how-cps1-fits-workflow.md)